AJenbo/DiabloGrooboAnalysis/readme.md

 ## Inaccessible Dungeon Level

 A dungeon level that can only exist with an invalid date is used.
 When dlvl 9 was identified, it showed inconsistencies in the video compared to what should have appeared in the game.
-During the run, the two Lava Lords are standing just to the right of the level entrance, but normally they would not have this starting position.
-Upon killing the first Lava Lord, it drops Naj’s Puzzler, an item that gives the player the ability to teleport and thus makes the rest of the run significantly easier.
+During the run, two Lava Lords are standing just to the right of the level entrance, but normally they would not have this starting position.
+Upon killing the first Lava Lord, it drops Naj’s Puzzler, an item that gives the player the ability to teleport and makes the rest of the run significantly easier.
 However, this item would not have been dropped in this situation.

 At 1:27, dlvl 9 appears: